donour/LotusECMLogger/README.md

 ## Requirements

 - **Lotus Vehicle with CAN**: This should be any 2008+ model.
-- **Window Computer**: Tested with Windows 11, but Windows 7+ is supported.
+- **x86 Windows Computer**: Tested with Windows 11, but Windows 7+ is supported.
 Note that the software is 32bit.
 - **J2534-compliant Pass-Thru Device**: This is a widely supported industry stanard.
 Beware cheap devices that are not standards compliant.

 ## Supported Adapters